Residency Training Program

 are married

-Learn more about the resident experience.
+Learn more about Dr. Eric Batista

 Thank you for your interest in the VCUHS Department of Internal Medicine Residency Program.
 For more information on the application and interview process, please click on the following applicant resources.